fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 There is a particular pattern in some Ryzen's crashes.
-According to [Hideki EIRAKU's investigation](http://www.e-hdk.com/diary/d201706c.html#20-2), Ryzen seems to execute 64 bytes ahead instructions than where RIP register is pointing immediately after jump.
+According to [Hideki EIRAKU's investigation](http://www.e-hdk.com/diary/d201706c.html#20-2), Ryzen seems to execute 64 bytes ahead instructions than where RIP register is pointing.

 [Here](https://gist.github.com/fujii/a5411f523b0072beae22cda0f3858e58) is my coredump of bash.
 Let's check the coredump.

-Current `rip` was `0x4370d0`.
+Current program counter `rip` was `0x4370d0`.

 ~~~
 rip            0x4370d0	0x4370d0 <execute_builtin+720>